mm6/ethereum-lab4-hardhat/README.md

 await simpleSwap.waitForDeployment();
 ```

-Next, we need signers (with ETH) who are able to sign transactions.
+15. Next, we need signers (with ETH) who are able to sign transactions.
+Execute the following line of Javascript.

 ```js
 let signers = await ethers.getSigners();
 ```

-Establish a constant (WETH) containing information that we need to perform
+16. Establish a constant (WETH) containing information that we need to perform
 a transaction.

 There is no deployment here.
 This contract already exists on the mainnet.

+Execute the following line of Javascript.

 ```js
 const WETH = new ethers.Contract(WETH_ADDRESS, ercAbi, signers[0]);
 ```

-Trade ETH for some WETH.
+17. Trade ETH for some WETH.
 Place the WETH into our account on the WETH contract.
+Execute the following line of Javascript.

 ```js
 const deposit = await WETH.deposit({ value: ethers.parseEther("10") });